Treptow-Köpenick

 Treptow-Köpenick ([ˈtʁeːpto ˈkøːpənɪk]) is the ninth borough of Berlin, Germany, formed in Berlin's 2001 administrative reform by merging the former boroughs of Treptow and Köpenick.

+The borough was formerly part of East Berlin.

 Overview

 Among Berlin's boroughs it is the largest by area with the lowest population density.
 The Johannisthal Air Field, Germany's first airfield, was located in Treptow-Köpenick, between Johannisthal and Adlershof.
 Treptower Park, a popular place for recreation and a tourist destination, is also located in the borough.
 The park features the sprawling Soviet War Memorial, a war memorial to the Soviet soldiers who fell in the Battle of Berlin in 1945.

 Subdivisions

 Treptow-Köpenick is divided into 15 localities: